google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 Before you write off Typed OM, consider some of the key features it brings to the table:

-1. **Fewer bugs**.
-Values where are numerical are return as numbers, never strings.
+1. **Fewer bugs**. e.g. numerical values are always returned as numbers, not strings.

         el.style.opacity += 0.1;
         el.style.opacity === '0.30.1' // dragons!

 - **Value clamping & rounding**.
 Typed OM [rounds and/or clamps](#clamping)
 values so they're within the acceptable ranges for a property.
 - **Better performance**.
-In theory, the browser has to do less work serializing and deserializing string values.
-Now, engine shares a imilar understanding of CSS values across JS and CSS.
+The browser has to do less work serializing and deserializing string values.
+Now, the engine uses a similar understanding of CSS values across JS and C++.
 Tab Akins has shown some [early perf benchmarks](https://github.com/w3c/css-houdini-drafts/issues/634#issuecomment-366358609) that put Typed OM at **~30% faster** in operations/sec when compared to using the old CSSOM and strings.
 This can be significant when doing rapid [CSS animations](#cube) using `requestionAnimationFrame()`. [crbug.com/808933](https://bugs.chromium.org/p/chromium/issues/detail?id=808933) tracks additional performance work in Blink.
-- Are CSS names camel-cased or **strings**?
+- "Should I use camel-cased CSS names or strings?"
 There's no more guessing if names are camel-cased or strings (e.g. `el.style.backgroundColor` vs `el.style['background-color']`).
-Names in Typed OM are always strings, matching what you actually write in CSS :)
+CSS property names in Typed OM are always strings, matching what you actually write in CSS :)
 - **Error handling**.
 New [parsing methods](#parsing) brings [error handling](#errors) in the world of CSS.